fulldecent/blog.phor.net/_posts/2022-09-30-What kinds of things should be standardized.md

 Some of these behaviors might be important.
 Maybe you don't like skipping, you can adopt that behavior.
 But as a standard these are useless, I hope you understand.
 But let's articulate why.

 <mark>A standard only deserves to be written if multiple people adhere to it and people depend on it's surface area.</mark>

+{: .margin-note}

+FYI, in the United States, the post office has their own police.
+Watch out for that.

 ✅ If you routinely use postcard stamps to mail letters that are not postcard size you will go to jail.
 Multiple people mail postcards and depend on not going to jail... this deserves to be standardized.